-This is one of the items I think every serious ghost hunter should have in their tool kit.
+This is one of the items I think every serious ghost hunting enthusiast should have in their tool kit.
 If you go hunting in the dark, this will give you eyes on what is around you in real time, unlike taking photos and having to review them later or stop to see what you captured.

 First, they are surface detecting only, this means they do not have the ability to “see” what is behind the wall or door; the image you would see is the temperature difference between what is in front of the wall or door.

-Second, why limit yourself to ghost hunting at night, unless you just love stumbling around in the dark.
+Second, why limit yourself to ghost hunting at night, unless you just love stumbling around in the dark?
 Some people believe that day light interferes with the camera.
 Not so!
 These cameras are just as effective in the day time as at night.

-Digital Recorder – The must have tool
+Digital Recorder – The must have ghost hunting tool

 Here, I would suggest going with a higher quality product, one that has some or all of the following features.